 Mentoring the next generation of women's health researchers

-The BIRCWH Scholar Program recruits and trains outstanding young investigators in interdisciplinary women's health research to lead the translation of scientific findings into better health for women.
+The BIRCWH program recruits and trains outstanding young investigators in interdisciplinary women's health research to lead the translation of scientific findings into better health for women.

 Funding for three BIRCWH scholars is provided by the National Institutes of Health's Office of Research on Women's Health.
 In recognition of the importance of research on women's health issues and sex-related health differences, Mayo Clinic provides funding for an additional scholar.